Alberta separatism: 1980s and 1990s: Surge and decline

-2000s Reform to Conservative
+2000s: Reform and Conservative Parties

-Without the existence of the Reform Party to articulate Alberta's concerns, the separatist movement in the early twenty-first century began to organize meaningfully for the first time since the 1980s.
-Again though, separatism would place faith in a favourable federal government, only to again be disappointed.

-In the 2004 federal election, the governing Liberal Party of Canada was returned with a minority government despite allegations of corruption.
-61.7% of Alberta voters voted for the opposition Conservative Party – 22% supported the Liberals, although how many of these Conservative voters were separatist can only be guessed.
+In 2000, the Alberta Independence Party was founded.
+Although unable to gather enough signatures to qualify as a registered party, it stood 14 candidates (as independents) in the 2001 Alberta general election.
+They won 7,500 votes between them.
+None were elected.
+Ultimately, the party ended up disbanding by the end of the year.
+Another separatist party, the Separation Party of Alberta, ran in the 2004 general election.
+It nominated 12 candidates who won 4,680 votes, 0.5% of the provincial total.
+No candidates were elected.

 There was significant opposition within Alberta to the Kyoto Protocol as the Kyoto treaty was believed to have negative effects on the provincial economy, which is based to a large degree on the oil and gas industry.
 (Alberta had the world's second largest proven reserves of oil, behind only Saudi Arabia.)

-In the 2004 general election, the Separation Party of Alberta nominated 12 candidates who won 4,680 votes, 0.5% of the provincial total.
-No candidates were elected.
-This was less support than the Alberta Independence Party attracted in the 2001 election, when 15 candidates attracted 7,500 votes.

-Albertan Stephen Harper succeeded against the odds of the Canadian First-past-the-post voting system and in 2006 became Prime Minister of Canada in a minority government in the 2006 federal election.
-Harper had been a significant figure in the Reform Party, became leader of the Canadian Alliance in 2002, then merged with the PC Party in 2003, forming the Conservative Party of Canada.
+Albertan Stephen Harper became Prime Minister of Canada in a minority government in the 2006 federal election.
+Harper had been a significant figure in the Reform Party and was leader of the Canadian Alliance from 2002 until its merger with the PCs.
 Due to Harper's Reform roots, Albertans held faith that he would be the trusted figure to protect Alberta's interests.
 As a result, Alberta's separatist movement sat on the side-lines, with uncertain prospects.
 Some pundits predicted that this result would cause support for separatism to ebb away.

 The notion of Alberta secession from Canada gained sympathy from some figures within Alberta's conservative parties.
 Mark Norris, who was one of the contenders to succeed Ralph Klein as the Alberta premier, told the Calgary Sun in March 2006 that under his leadership, if a future federal government persisted in bringing in policies harmful to Alberta such as a carbon tax, "(Alberta is) going to take steps to secede."